-During 2022, the Company issued to a customer a warrant to purchase shares of the Company's common stock.
-The Company accounts for the warrant as consideration payable to a customer as the Company did not receive a distinct good or service in exchange for the warrant.
-The shares underlying the warrant vest upon the achievement of specified tranches of global payments by the customer and its affiliates.
-As it becomes probable that the performance-based vesting conditions underlying the warrant will be achieved and the related revenue is recognized, the Company recognizes the related grant date fair value of the warrant as a reduction of revenue for each sales transaction in proportion to total expected cumulative sales volume resulting in achievement of the vesting conditions.
-See Note 9 Common Stock and Common Stock Warrants.
+During 2022 and 2023, the Company issued to a customer warrants to purchase shares of the Company's common stock.
+The Company accounts for the warrants as consideration payable to a customer as the Company did not receive a distinct good or service in exchange for the warrants.
+The shares underlying the warrants vest upon the achievement of specified tranches of global payments by the customer and its affiliates.
+As it becomes probable that the performance-based vesting conditions underlying the warrants will be achieved and the related revenue is recognized, the Company recognizes the related grant date fair value of the warrants as a reduction of revenue for each sales transaction in proportion to total expected cumulative sales volume resulting in achievement of the vesting conditions.
+See Note 8 Common Stock and Common Stock Warrants.